darwinhang/TweetIt/notes.md

 ### 12/4/2014
 I guess it is already the 4th.
 It looks like I can use stylesheets, so I don't have to go through all the trouble of styling using JS. http://stackoverflow.com/questions/11553600/how-to-inject-css-using-content-script-file-in-chrome-extension

-I should also probably move to jQuery, since I'll probably also be using a jQuery tooltip library: http://iamceege.github.io/tooltipster/#getting-started
+I should also probabdly move to jQuery, since I'll probably also be using a jQuery tooltip library: http://iamceege.github.io/tooltipster/#getting-started

 If I use a tooltip plugin, I might be better off adding a span element around the first highlighted word.